At first glance, your email subject line is what a hiring manager uses to judge if your internship application email is worth opening or not.

 Imagine this scenario, you’re scrolling through your email inbox, and you come across two unread emails, one has two words as its subject line and the other has 8 words in the subject line.

 Which one are you more likely to open?
-If you’re like me, you’ll open the email with two words in the subject line because its standouts compared to other email in my inbox.
+If you’re like me, you’ll open the email with two words in the subject line because it standouts out compared to other emails in my inbox.

-According to HubSpot, your email subject line should contain a maximum of 50 character.
+According to HubSpot, your email subject line should contain a maximum of 50 characters.

-From the split testing we’ve done so far, subject line with 2-5 words perform better than those with 6+
+From the split testing we’ve done so far, subject lines with 2–5 words perform better than those with 6+

-The goal of a subject like is to get someone’s attention, so they can open and read your email.
+The goal of a subject line is to get someone’s attention, so they can open and read your email.

-Have you ever clicked on a YouTube video because of the title and 2 minutes into the video, you realized that the title is a clickbait?
+Have you ever clicked on a YouTube video because of the title and, 2 minutes into the video, you realized that the title is clickbait?

 How did you feel?
 You lost the trust you have for that YouTuber, right?